10 Most Common Myths About Wedding Music

 7. A DJ will save you money.

-Although a DJ almost always costs less than a band, that doesn't mean you should cheap out on this vendor.
+Although a DJ can often cost less than a band, you shouldn't cheap out on this vendor.
 "If you're willing to pay for a top-notch DJ, you can get way more than somebody to play songs," Dr. Drax says.
 "A great DJ will talk to your photographer and tell him which songs are coming next.
 Photographers capture the best moments, but it's the DJ's job to create the opportunity for them to occur."
 Although the old adage "you get what you pay for" isn't always true, when it comes to your music it's certainly advice to consider—great DJs are really great, but it can definitely go the other way.

 8. Hiring a bar band is a good idea.